ordinals/ord/docs/src/introduction.md

 Ordinal theory does not require a sidechain or token aside from Bitcoin, and can be used without any changes to the Bitcoin network.
 It works right now.

-Ordinal theory imbues satoshis with numismatic value, allowing them to collected and traded as curios.
+Ordinal theory imbues satoshis with numismatic value, allowing them to be collected and traded as curios.

-Individual satoshis can be inscribed with arbitrary content, creating Bitcoin-native digital artifacts that can be held in Bitcoin wallets and transferred using Bitcoin transactions.
+Individual satoshis can be inscribed with arbitrary content, creating unique Bitcoin-native digital artifacts that can be held in Bitcoin wallets and transferred using Bitcoin transactions.
 Inscriptions are as durable, immutable, secure, and decentralized as Bitcoin itself.